-After distribution, a syllabus may only be changed if no student in the class objects to such changes.
-Otherwise, methods and modes of assessment for all assignments and examinations must remain as stated in the syllabus: no major graded assignment or examination is to be newly assigned in a class, and no changes to already set dates or the stated grade weighting of graded assignments or examinations is permitted.
+After distribution, a syllabus may only be changed if no student in the class objects to such changes and the Department Head, or Dean in non-departmentalized Colleges, or those delegated such responsibility by them, is notified.
+Otherwise, methods and modes of assessment for all assignments and examinations must remain as stated in the syllabus: no major graded assignment or examination is to be newly assigned in a class and no changes to already set dates or the stated grade weighting of graded assignments or examinations is permitted.